dotnet/docfx/Documentation/spec/metadata_format_spec.md

 Each *item* has an identifier (ID) which is unique under its parent.

-As we're targeting to support multiple languages, there is no restrictions as to which characters are not allowed in identifiers.
+As we're targeting to support multiple languages, there are no restrictions as to which characters are not allowed in identifiers.
 However, to make identifiers easier to recognize and resolve in Markdown, it's not **RECOMMENDED** to have whitespaces in identifiers.
 Markdown processor **MAY** implement some algorithm to tolerate whitespaces in handwritten Markdown.
 (Leading and trailing spaces **MUST** be removed from identifier.)

 Identifier **MUST** be treated as case-sensitive when comparing equality.